matiasleandronunez/python_web_automation/README.md

 ### The environment

 Consists of a series of docker containers:
-* One group including the selenium (v3) grid hub, firefox and chrome nodes, an appium node and an android emulator node with chrome installed.
+* One group including the selenium (v4) full grid, firefox, edge and chrome nodes.
 * Another group consisting of a the sample application to test, webapp and database.
-* A docker container based in a python3.8 image with tty where to run the tests.
+* A docker container based in a python3.10 image with tty where to run the tests.

 Deploy the whole environment simply by executing:
 ```